rispa-io/rispa-cli/README.md

 Plugins is part of *monorepo* modules and extend the project functionality.<br/>

-[@rispa/core](https://github.com/rispa-io/rispa-core) - is an entry point of all plugins, provides enhancements and ensures correct initialization of connected plugins.
+[@rispa/core](https://github.com/rispa-io/rispa-core) - is an entry point of all plugins, provides enhancements and correct initialization of connected plugins.

 List of available plugins can be seen [here](https://github.com/search?q=topic%3Arispa-plugin+org%3Arispa-io&type=Repositories).